open-contracting-extensions/ocds_budget_and_spend_extension/examples/flat.md

 #### Joining to Financial Data

-We can use the same Index(Match) approach to combine between
+We can use the same Index(Match) approach to merge the data in OCDS, with the data from a Fiscal Data Package file.
+Assuming:

+* The budget/spending data file is published as a single table (or can be converted into one)
+* The buddget/spending data file includes only a single row for each combination of classifications;
+* The budget/spending data file is small enough to open in Excel

+Then by paste it in as an additional table, you can fetch any measure it contains by using Index(Match) across all the classifications.